"Has Paris reopened for travel?"

 are.
 You may need to rebook.

-As of this writing, we think early 2021 could be a great
+As of this writing, we think that spring, summer, or fall of 2021 could be a great

 time to visit Paris if you want to enjoy the city with less crowding than

 usual.
 Our prediction assumes that the coronavirus pandemic has faded,

 tourism has fully resumed, and you aren't in a high-risk group.
 (The situation

 could change at any time, so build as much flexibility as possible into your